Nandan222001/Frontend-System-Design/README.md

 ---

-# Namaste Frontend System Design — Course Structure
+# Frontend System Design — Course Structure

 Below is a comprehensive folder and markdown structure for the Namaste Frontend System Design course.
 Each module is organized as a separate folder, with a `README.md` file inside describing its content.
 This structure is designed for clarity, scalability, and ease of navigation, following best practices for frontend project organization[5][11].